 Overnight icon Overnight: Kukeldash Hotel Or Lyabi House Or Similar, Bukhara

-Day 6 - Drive to Asraf in the Nuratau Mountains - 2-3 hours.
+Day 6 - Drive to Asraf in the Nuratau Mountains - 5-6 hours.
 Village walk around Asraf - 4½ km with 50m ascent/descent.

 You leave Bukhara this morning and drive to the Nuratau mountains which form a natural corridor of rock, water and trees in contrast to the harsh desert climates of neighbouring regions.
 Formerly the area was a caravan route between Bukhara and Tashkent, and during long, hard and dangerous trips the fortresses and wells of the Nuratau valleys and the Kyzylkum plains were used as stopover points by traders.
 Today the mountains are better known as a centre for a forward-thinking ecotourism project, providing village stays and activities for visitors to the area.
 Here you will stay in traditional guesthouses, meet the friendly local people and learn about their traditions and daily activities.

-On the way to Asraf you will stop to visit a holy spring and ruins said to date back to Alexander the Great before continuing on to the village of Asraf, just outside the Nuratau Nature Reserve.
+On the way to Asraf you may stop to visit a holy spring and ruins said to date back to Alexander the Great before continuing on to the village of Asraf, just outside the Nuratau Nature Reserve.
 The reserve is home to various endangered species such as rare Severtsov wild sheep, as well as lynx and wild goats.
 Although the reserve itself is not accessible to the public the surrounding countryside is beautiful with a good many hiking paths close by.

 Eighteen families currently live in Asraf, and the village has its own small elementary school.
 Settle into your simple guesthouse, and explore its pretty gardens, stocked with with fruit and walnut trees.
 Or join the locals outside on a tapchan or supan, comfortable outdoor platforms where people traditionally rest and take tea.